gjeschke/MMMx/docs/source/rigi.rst

     *   ``length`` maximum length in Angstroem, up to 3.8*residues Remarks
     *   the anchor residues must exist in rigid bodies
-    *   slightly shorter lengths improve success rate of Flex
+    *   slightly shorter lengths improve success rate of Flex, but risk missing conformers with strongly extended peptide linkers

 ``probability``
 ---------------------------------